hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

   * `algorithm` - The cryptographic algorithm the key was generated with.
   * `is_zone_signing_key` - When `true` marks the key as zone signing key.

+> [!IMPORTANT]
-Please note that `enable_dnssec` in this context does not mean DNSSEC validation is active, it's used to generate all relevant
+> The flag  `enable_dnssec` in this context does not mean DNSSEC validation is active, it's used to generate all relevant DNSSEC records during startup.

-DNSSEC records during startup.
-Multiple zones can be specified by `[[zones]]` blocks with different zone files.
+Multiple zones can be specified by repeated `[[zones]]` blocks that point to separate zone files.

 ## Run Hickory

-Let's start `hickory-dns` now, we assume zone files and ZSK are in the same folder.
+Let's start `hickory-dns` now, we assume zone file(s), ZSK and `config.toml` are all in the same folder.

 ```shell
 hickory-dns --port 2345 --debug --config=./config.toml --zone-dir=.